yanivnizan/knowledge-base/src/documents/docs/platforms/unity/Levelup_Model.html.md

   "blueBelt",                           // ID
   "Karate blue belt"                    // Name
 );
-//Assume the same instantiation for the rest of the belts.
+// Assume the same instantiation for the rest of the belts.

 SequenceReward beltReward = new SequenceReward( "beltReward",                         // ID